 The gallbladder’s wall is made up of 3 main layers of tissue:

-The muscularis, the middle layer of smooth muscle
+Muscularis: The middle layer of smooth muscle.

-The serosa, the outer layer
+Serosa: The outer layer of tissue.

 Primary gallbladder cancer begins in the inner layer and spreads into the outer layers as it grows.